Best Fats For Brain Health: The Good Fats For Cognitive Excellence

 The brain is protected by a fatty substance called myelin, which surrounds and insulates nerve fibres.

-This insulation helps to speed up the transmission of electrical signals between brain cells, allowing for efficient and coordination.
+This insulation helps to speed up the transmission of electrical signals between brain cells, allowing for efficient communication and coordination.

 Fats also serve as a source of energy for the brain.